BerattCelikk/Prediction_Notes/Linear Regression/linear_code_explanation.md

 Explanation:

-yfinance: Allows us to retrieve historical data for financial assets like Bitcoin from Yahoo Finance.
-This is a critical step for financial modeling.
+yfinance: Allows us to fetch historical data for financial assets like Bitcoin, which is crucial for financial modeling.

-pandas: Used for organizing and manipulating data.
-It is particularly powerful for working with the DataFrame structure.
+pandas: Used for organizing and manipulating data, especially with its powerful DataFrame structure.

-numpy: A fundamental library for numerical computations and operations, especially for array manipulation and vectorized calculations.
+numpy: A foundational library for numerical operations and calculations.

-LinearRegression: A class from the scikit-learn library used for learning trends in our dataset and making predictions.
+LinearRegression: This class from scikit-learn helps us learn trends in our dataset and make predictions.

-matplotlib: Helps create visual representations to make data analysis and model results more understandable.
+matplotlib: Enables us to create visuals to make our data analysis and model results more comprehensible.

-datetime: Used for managing date and time data, particularly for operations related to data retrieval dates.
+datetime: Used for managing date and time-related data, like the date we pull our dataset.

 ---

-1. Fetching Bitcoin Data
+📥 1.
+Fetching Bitcoin Data

-We start by fetching the data from Yahoo Finance.
-The dataset used in this project includes Bitcoin prices from January 2022 to the present.
+We begin by fetching data from Yahoo Finance.
+The dataset used in this project contains Bitcoin prices from 2022 to the present.

 # Get today's date in 'YYYY-MM-DD' format
 today = datetime.now().strftime('%Y-%m-%d')